 Since the outbreak of COVID-19 in the United States, hate crimes and hate incidents against Asian Americans and Pacific Islanders (AAPI) have drastically increased.
-In fact, the national coalition of Stop AAPI Hate recorded more than 6,600 reports of hate incidents directed at AAPIs between February 2020 and March 2021, including verbal harassment (65%), shunning (18%), physical assaults (13%), and civil rights violations (10%).
-I believe that we must take a multifaceted approach to fight against the anti-Asian hate, especially by ensuring that the perpetrators are prosecuted for their crimes
+In fact, the national coalition of Stop AAPI Hate alone recorded more than 6,600 reports of hate incidents directed at AAPIs between February 2020 and March 2021.

 STRENGTHENING HATE CRIME PROSECUTION

 In the case of hate crimes, there is an extremely strong prosecutorial discretion.
-Since prosecutors have to make the extra effort to prove that the crime is racially driven, many of them simply refuse to charge the suspect with hate crimes.
+Since prosecutors face the extra and often excessive burden of proving that the crime is racially driven (“probable cause” in each and every element rather than “more likely than not”), many refrain from charging the suspect with hate crimes.
 For instance, recently, the Manhattan District Attorney office declined to prosecute Salman Muflehi as a hate crime perpetrator after he knifed a 36-year-old Asian American victim in Chinatown.
-A recent report even shows that, between 2005 and 2019, the Justice Department refused to prosecute 82% of hate crime suspects investigated.
+A recent report even shows that, between 2005 and 2019, the Justice Department declined to prosecute 82% of hate crime suspects investigated.

-I believe that we should both support and incentivize prosecutors to use the hate-crimes provision when needed by:
+I believe that we should both incentivize and equip prosecutors more tools to apply hate-crimes provision by

-Providing funding and resources for states and localities to create specific hate-crime prosecution units
+Providing funding and resources for state, local, and tribal agencies to create specific hate-crime prosecution units, in accordance with HCPA;

-Encouraging prosecutors to form strategic partnership with Asian American community groups, such as Michigan Alliance Against Hate Crimes
+Encouraging prosecutors and law enforcement agencies to form strategic partnership with Asian American community groups, particularly in ensuring equal language access in hate crime hotlines.

 BUILD PREVENTATIVE HATE CRIME POLICIES

-Finally, it is important to remember that most hate incidents we experience on the street, such as verbal harassment and shunning, do not amount to crimes.
+It is important to remember that most hate incidents we experience on the street, such as verbal harassment and shunning, do not amount to crimes.
+Ultimately, prevention and intervention are almost always more effective than prosecution.
 Thus, to fully fight back anti-Asian hate, we must adopt preventive, educational policies as well.